TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.15 - Map stage III

 ### Last changes:
+v0.15.2 - 17.12.2023

+* Fixes in start position on bridge map;
+* New algorythm for finding places for naval factories.

 v0.15.1 - 09.12.2023

 * New algorythm for finding places for land factories;